southernafro/hugo-theme-massively/exampleSite/content/post/summertime-tips-for-pet-safety.md

 SUMMERTIME!
 Finally, your chance to relax and unwind.

 With your sunblock, sunglasses and a good book, you plan to enjoy the day at the pool.
 Suddenly, you remember your dog is in the yard unsupervised.
-Surely he will be OK for a couple hours.
+Surely he will be OK for a couple of hours.

 Or will he?